-Alabama Marine Resources Division received a grant from Gulf States Marine Fisheries Commission (GSMFC) in December 2012 to monitor reef communities in the Gulf of Mexico, dispatch Red Lionfish when encountered during SCUBA surveys, increase public awareness of the lionfish invasion, and streamline the general coordination between State agencies, Federal

-The Department of Conservation and Natural Resources does not discriminate on the basis of race, color, religion, age, gender, national origin, disability, pregnancy, genetic information or veteran status in its hiring or employment practices nor in admission to, access to, or operations of its programs, services, or activities. www.outdooralabama.com agencies, and the public.
-Eighteen dive surveys were completed by AMRD personnel during 2013 and t-shirts were distributed to members of the SCUBA community that were active in submitting reports, samples, and increasing public awareness.
+Alabama Marine Resources Division received a grant from Gulf States Marine Fisheries Commission (GSMFC) in December 2012 to monitor reef communities in the Gulf of Mexico, dispatch Red Lionfish when encountered during SCUBA surveys, increase public awareness of the lionfish invasion, and streamline the general coordination between State agencies, Federal agencies, and the public.
+Eighteen dive surveys were completed by AMRD personnel during 2013, and t-shirts were distributed to members of the SCUBA community that were active in submitting reports of the species, samples, and increasing public awareness.

 Additional funding was secured from GSMFC to continue the monitoring in 2014 and continue increasing public awareness.
-AMRD personnel conducted SCUBA surveys at 18 reef sites in 2014 and created an Adopt-a-Reef program that emphasized the reporting and capturing of lionfish.
+AMRD personnel conducted SCUBA surveys at 18 reef sites in 2014, and created an Adopt-a-Reef program that emphasized the reporting and capturing of lionfish.
 The Adopt-a-Reef program featured a web-based application that allows for the submission and viewing of reports collected by Adopt-a-Reef participants.
-However, the developer of the website removed the site from public access which effectively ended the Adopt-a-Reef program.
+However, the developer of the website removed the site from public access, which effectively ended the Adopt-a-Reef program.